 Because each nonprofit organization is unique, you should tailor your fundraising activities accordingly.
 I stand by the information I convey, but you must always consider the context in which you are operating before applying new concepts.

 - Looking for all my social media links (not just those found at the top of the page)?
 Follow this link to, Carolyn’s Online Links.

 - Looking for my biographical website and work experiences?
 Click on the link.

 If you have questions, you can reach me fairly quickly by using the secure contact form.
 Or, see my Gravatar profile for additional options.
-I tend to prefer email over voicemail, but of course, I will respond promptly to voicemail messages once I discover them.
+I tend to prefer email over the phone for initial contact.

 Best wishes for your fundraising success!

 Carolyn M. Appleton